rsonger/software-engineering-lab/_posts/2022-06-21-parametric_geometry.md

 pentagon = PolygonGeometry(sides=5)
 ```

-The `PolygonGeometry` class will become very useful later when we create cylinder and cone geometries.
+The `PolygonGeometry` class will become very useful later when we create the flat ends of cylinder and cone geometries.

 # Parametric Geometries